Electromagnetics-Compliant Optimization of Dynamic Metasurface Antennas for Bistatic Sensing: System and DMA Response Models

 \section{System and DMA Response Models}

 We consider the wideband bistatic sensing system setup in Fig.~\ref{fig: DMA_System} consisting of a DMA-equipped TX and a multi-antenna RX wishing to localize $G$ targets lying in their vicinity, which are treated as Scattering Points (SPs).
-The TX's DMA is a Uniform Planar Array (UPA) comprising reconfigurable metamaterial elements with sub-wavelength spacing and tunable responses, which are disjointly grouped into $N_{\rm RF}$ microstrips, with each microstrip connected to a dedicated transmit RF chain~\cite{shlezinger2020dynamic}.
-The distance between adjacent microstrips is denoted by $d_{\rm RF}$.
-Each microstrip hosts $N_{\rm E}$ metamaterials arranged in a single dimension, with $d_{\rm E}$ being the distance between adjacent metamaterial elements.
+The TX's DMA is a Uniform Planar Array (UPA) comprising reconfigurable metamaterial elements with sub-wavelength spacing and tunable responses (e.g., via semiconductor loading as in \cite{williams2022electromagnetic}), which are disjointly grouped into $N_{\rm RF}$ rectangular waveguides, with each waveguide connected to a dedicated transmit RF chain~\cite{williams2022electromagnetic, shlezinger2020dynamic}.
+The distance between adjacent waveguides is denoted by $d_{\rm RF}$.
+Each waveguide hosts $N_{\rm E}$ metamaterials arranged in a single dimension, with $d_{\rm E}$ being the distance between adjacent metamaterial elements.
 Hence, the total number of response-tunable metamaterials at the TX DMA is $N_{\rm T} \triangleq N_{\rm RF}N_{\rm E}$.
 On the other side of the sensing system, the multi-antenna RX consists of $M_{\rm R}$ reception RF chains, each connected to a distinct antenna element, thus, RX possesses in total $M_{\rm R}$ antennas.
 This enables it to realize fully digital combining of the signals received at its antennas, which carry spatial information about the $G$ targets\footnote{In this paper, we assume that more than single-bounce reflections of the TX signals from the $G$ targets lying in the system's vicinity are highly attenuated, and can be thus neglected \cite{christopher2019single}.}.
 This BF operation is modeled by the matrix $\mathbf{W}_{\rm RX} \in \mathbb{C}^{M_{\rm R} \times M_{\rm R}}$.